2156

 film by Saana Wang, Text by Harri Laakso, Music by Töölölab

-The work has been presented at Centre Photographique d’Île-de-France, the Institut Français de Finlande, Gallery Hippolyte, and in the Related Realities exhibition at Backlight 2020, where it received the Majaoja Prize.
+2156 has been exhibited at Centre Photographique d’Île-de-France, Institut Français de Finlande, Gallery Hippolyte, and as part of the Related Realities exhibition at Backlight 2020, where it received the Majaoja Prize.

 The exhibition traces a journey from the limits of human physicality, moving beyond the post-industrial condition and the remnants of coal mining, toward an abstract red space shaped by light and shadow.